-Peter responds to this astonishing parable with a question: is this for us or for everyone?
+In verse 41, Peter responds to this astonishing parable with a question: "is this for us or for everyone?"
 The answer is that it is a parable for everyone.
 For those who least think that God would serve them.
-Surely not me.
+Surely not me?!
 I've done this.
 I've failed.
 I've hurt.
 I've screwed up.
 I'm too bad.
-Yes, Jesus calls even you to sit at his table that he might serve you.
+Yes, Jesus calls even you to sit at his table.
+He has come to serve even you.